CSSE-Capstone/Translation_Comparison/README.md

 To run the translation model, run `python3 run_translation.py`.

 The .owl output file will be saved in the present directory.
-But if you wish to save the command line outputs as well, run `python3 run_translation.py >> translation_output.txt"`
+But if you wish to save the console outputs as well, run `python3 run_translation.py >> translation_output.txt"`

 One of the features of the translation model is that it can plot knowledge graphs of each translated indicator.
 By default, this feature is disabled.
 To enable this feature, run `python3 run_translation.py -p`.